alexandrebobkov/ESP-Nodes/README.md

 ### Programming via UART

-Bare-bones ESP32 module can be programmed via UART interface using USB to UART adapter.
+Bare-bones ESP32 module can be programmed via UART interface (`GPIO03` and `GPIO01`) using USB to UART adapter.

 ## Temperature Node Key Elements and Components